ZaidRauf/chip8-interpreter-disassembler-debugger/README.md

 - Dissasembles the currently loaded CHIP-8 program and displays instructions in a human readable format

 ## Motivation
 Wanting to learn more about how I could build an emulator in the future, many online sources suggested starting with CHIP-8 interpreter as an initial stepping stone in emulator development which was my main motivation for pursuing this project.
-I chose to go with JavaScript to learn a bit more about the language as I have not had the oppporuntity to use it during my university classes.
+I chose to go with JavaScript, CSS and HTML to learn a bit more about programming for the web.
 As I was building the emulator, I wanted to add some more features other than just being able to run CHIP-8 programs, hence why I added some debugging features such as breakpoints, disassembly, and pausing/stepping through programs.
 Through this project I gained a deeper understanding of programming for the browser, lower level computer systems, and emulation.

 ## Instructions
 - Choose ROM from dropdown menu